benjamhall/react-gallery/README.md

 This is a React CRUD app that allows a user to input their own image from a url (or add an image to the project if they have access) and provide a description.
 Each image has a like counter for others to view and 'like' as well as a remove function for images that the user wants to delete.

 ## Usage
-Have you ever wanted to display some photos and get feedback from people on which photos look the best?
+Have you ever wanted to display your photos and get feedback from people on which photos look the best?
 Here is a great way to display your images and get them set up.

 ## Contributor
 Ben Hall